sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/09 - The Badge Seller/01 - Each of Us is a Place.md

 Hat Kid raised a hand.
 "What... *are* we looking for?"

 "*Everything.* Video games, books, movies, musicals, sonnets.
-What I have learned from my journeys is that creativity is the birthplace of not just art, but entire universes - and that sometimes, that idea swimming in your thoughts is another universe waiting to make its mark through you."
+What I have learned from my journeys is that creativity is the birthplace of not just art, but entire universes - and that sometimes, that idea swimming in your thoughts is another universe waiting to make its mark through you, or a new universe waiting to be experienced."

 He gestured toward Alex.
 "Alex experienced this universe as a video game because that's the way *your* universe left its mark on *hers*.
 But clearly this universe is not *just* a video game - it began long, long before she started playing, and will end long, long after she does.
 If it were, then perhaps you wouldn't know what Seaside was like *before* it was renamed Mafia Town," his outstretched arm moved to gesture at Mu.
 Then he gestured toward Hat Kid.
 "And you might not understand *why* you were a space traveller, trying to get home."